-The number of users of electric scooters continues to increase, which leads to a need for regulations and limits on a state level regarding the speed of the scooters, with the aim of reducing risks both for its users, as for pedestrians and facilitate the coexistence of all means of transport.
+The number of users of electric scooters continues to increase, which leads to a need for regulations and limits on a state level regarding the speed of the scooters.
+With the aim of reducing risks both for its users, and for pedestrians, and facilitating the coexistence of all means of transport.

 Faced with this need for regulations, the General Directorate of Traffic (GDT) is working on establishing a series of instructions for restrictions and obligations of use and speed limits.
 The regulations will be consistent with those established by the European Union.
 Although electric scooters do not need authorization to circulate until now, their users have to meet some requirements and obligations, according to the GDT in their instruction.